 - File Form SSA-561 within 60 days if there is any reason to believe the recalculation is wrong, and attach pay stubs, W-2s, or prior benefit statements that show what the agency told you to expect.

 - File Form SSA-632 in parallel if the error was on the agency’s side, since a waiver and a reconsideration can run at the same time and both pause collection.
+Beneficiaries have 90 days from the notice date before automatic withholding begins, but acting within 30 days halts collection during the review.

 The hardest mistake to undo is silence.
-Every option above hinges on responding inside the first 30 to 60 days.
+Every option above depends on responding inside the first 30 to 90 days.
 Cases like these turn on small details: when the earnings were posted, what the agency told the beneficiary at the time, and whether the recipient could reasonably have known the check was too high.
 A call to the local field office, notice in hand, is often the cheapest and smartest first step.